ejaasaari/mlann/README.md

 Approximate nearest neighbor search library implementing the [Multilabel Classification Framework](https://proceedings.neurips.cc/paper_files/paper/2022/file/e8752f3e51f33a2e06daf044c40ce412-Paper-Conference.pdf) (NeurIPS '22).
 This is a research library and will not offer state-of-the-art performance in most scenarios.
 However, it can be useful in extreme out-of-distribution (OOD) settings or in maximum inner product search (MIPS) where a small portion of queries have the highest inner products with most queries.

+An [extended version](https://www.jmlr.org/papers/volume25/23-0286/23-0286.pdf) of the paper was published in JMLR.

 The original code used in the paper is available [here](https://github.com/vioshyvo/a-multilabel-classification-framework).

 ## Getting started